Open-Finance-Lab/RL4Ising/docs/source/instances/geometry.rst

 Diamond
 =======

-The diamond configuration refers to a repeating arrangment where each node typically connects to four others.
+The diamond configuration refers to a repeating arrangement where each node typically connects to four others.
 It is commonly associated with lattice models in condensed matter physics.

 Below is an image depicting the 4-node diamond pattern.